-The TOE's strength of functions is claimed SOF-high.
+The TOE's strength of functions is claimed 'high' (SOF-high) for specific functions as indicated in the Security Target [6, chapter 8].

 The rating of the strength of functions does not include the cryptoalgorithms suitable for encryption and decryption (see BSIG Section 4, Para.
 3, Clause 2).
 For details see chapter 9 of this report.